-The type of topper
+The Type of Topper

 After reviewing the section on materials used in toppers, we hope you have a general idea of the materials that will be the most likely to work for you.
 Depending on your needs for firmness, responsiveness, and bounce, certain types are likely to stand out as better fits than others.

 As we mentioned earlier, some toppers can make a bed softer while others can make it firmer.
 Think about your current bed and what is most likely to work for you going forward.
-If you aren’t sure, a medium firm feel is the most widely accepted feel for mattresses and toppers.
+If you aren’t sure, a medium firm feel is the most widely accepted for mattresses and toppers.

 Make sure to look at the thickness of your current mattress and consider what it will be like when it is several inches higher.
 You can also consider your sheets and whether they are likely to cover a taller bed.
-If you weigh over 200 pounds or have very sharp pressure points, you may also want to err toward a thicker topper that will offer more support.
+If you weigh over 200 pounds or have very sharp pressure points, you may also want to err toward a thicker topper that will offer more cushioning and durability.